-- Use the hook attachment on lowest speed, and mix until you everything comes together.
+- Use the hook attachment at the lowest speed, and mix until everything comes together.

 - Use speed 2 and knead for 10 minutes.
 You're going to get a stiff dough.

-- Form the dough into a ball, wrap with cling film and rest it for 30 minutes.
+- Form the dough into a ball, wrap it with cling film, and rest it for 30 minutes.
 The dough will become softer then.

 - Cut dough into 6 pieces.
 Always cover them with cling film to prevent them from drying.

-- Sprinkle both sides of rolled sheet with semolina or corn starch to prevent it from sticking.
+- Sprinkle both sides of the rolled sheet with semolina or cornstarch to prevent it from sticking.
 Repeat with the rest of the dough pieces.

 - Pass the rolled sheet into the pasta cutter.
 Sprinkle with more semolina and lightly toss the strands around to make sure they're fully coated.
 The noodles are ready to be used!